Looking for ways to use Google Analytics for SEO? Want to boost your site’s ranking in search results to get more visitors and pageviews?

 There you have it, 10 ways to use Google Analytics for SEO.
-Now, put them in action and watch your SEO rankings!
+Now, put them in action and watch your SEO rankings soar!

-If you found this article helpful you may also enjoy our tutorials on how to get traffic stats for a specific page in WordPress and tracking Google Analytics page conversions.
+If you found this article helpful you may also enjoy our tutorial on How to Track Google Analytics Landing Page Conversions.

 Not using ExactMetrics yet?
 What are you waiting for?